RubixML/Sentiment/README.md

 # Text Sentiment Analyzer

 This is a multi layer feed forward neural network for text sentiment classification (*positive* or *negative*) trained on 25,000 movie reviews from the [IMDB](https://www.imdb.com/) movie reviews website.
 The dataset also provides another 25,000 samples which we use to validate the model.
-This example project demonstrates text feature representation and deep learning using a type of neural network classifier called a [Multi Layer Perceptron](https://github.com/RubixML/RubixML#multi-layer-perceptron).
+This example project demonstrates text feature representation and deep learning using a type of neural network classifier called a [Multi Layer Perceptron](https://docs.rubixml.com/en/latest/classifiers/multi-layer-perceptron.html).

 - **Difficulty**: Hard
 - **Training time**: Long
 - **Memory needed**: > 8G

 ## Installation

-Clone the repository locally:
+Clone the project locally with [Git](https://git-scm.com/):
 ```sh
 $ git clone https://github.com/RubixML/Sentiment
 ```

 > **Note**: Cloning may take longer than usual because of the large dataset.

-Install dependencies:
+Install project dependencies with [Composer](http://getcomposer.com):
 ```sh
 $ composer install
 ```